jrvscm/strength-tracker/README.md

 user profile, and get tracking.

 #Deployment/Testing <br />
-The Heroku/Travis CI combo is Strength Tracker's vehicle of choice for depoloyment and integration testing.
-All CRUD endpoints are tested and the app is deployed upon pushing to the master branch.
+The Heroku/Travis CI combo is Strength Tracker's vehicle of choice for deployment and integration testing.
+All CRUD endpoints are tested, and the app is deployed upon pushing to the master branch.

 #Mongodb/Mongoose/Mlab <br />
 The database is made up of 4 different models:
 Users, Workouts, Exercises, Sets.
-Each workout references a specific User, each exercise references a specific workout, and each set references a specific exercise.
+Each workout references a specific user, each exercise references a specific workout, and each set references a specific exercise.
 This allows the app the interlink all models while easily Creating, Finding, Updating, and Deleting.

 #Responsive <br />